 The Welland River is the largest watershed in the NPCA jurisdiction with a total drainage area of 1,023 km2.
 The watershed covers eleven local municipalities, originating in the Town of Ancaster and spanning the center of the Niagara Peninsula to its physical outlet in the City of Niagara Falls at the Niagara River (Figure 1).
 Over 70% of the watershed is classified as rural.
-The Welland River is part of the Niagara River Area of Concern (AOC) and is targeted for restoration through the Remedial Action Plan.
+The Welland River is part of the Niagara River Area of Concern (AOC).
 As shown in Appendix A, 30 of the 80 surface water quality monitoring stations are in the Welland River watershed, and 14 of these 30 stations are located on the main Welland River channel.